Anna-Pinewood/org-agent/README.md

 The agent can:
 - Process natural language commands
 - Define which scenario should be used
+- Extract and store user preferences
 - Break down complex tasks into manageable steps
 - Request human assistance when needed
+- Solve problems by using a set of tools, storing successful solutions in memory
+- Remember user preferences and previous interactions and retrieve them when needed

 Example command: